Coprela/CompareSet/README.md

 ```
 Windows users can simply double-click ``run_app.py`` after installing the
 requirements; no virtual environment is required.
 PyMuPDF 1.22 or newer is required for PDF processing.
-Exporting the final
-comparison PDF relies on the pure Python packages `svglib` and `reportlab` for
-SVG to PDF conversion.
 The interface layouts are defined as Qt Designer `.ui` files in `src/compareset/ui` and styled by `assets/style.qss` for a consistent look.
 Pages from the newer document are automatically normalized to the coordinate
 space of the reference PDF so highlights align correctly.
+The difference
+detection uses an IoU threshold (default 0.6) which can be adjusted in the
+application settings.

 The former monolithic script ``main_interface.py`` is deprecated and kept only
 for reference.
 Use ``python -m compareset`` or the ``run_app.py`` helper as the